ChrisWiegman/kana/README.md

 # Kana

-Kana is a simple CLI tool for developing WordPress plugins and themes efficiently.
+Kana is a CLI (command line) tool for developing WordPress sites, plugins and themes efficiently.

 # Why Kana?

-I've gone through many different tools to run WordPress sites over the years.
+I've gone through many different tools to run WordPress locally over the years.
 All of them are either extremely complex or don't support basic features such as ensuring plugin and theme development can be a first-class experience.
 I rarely build sites with WordPress and I wanted a tool that will allow me to build the plugins and themes I do work on as efficiently as possible.

 # System requirements